trnolan/senior_data_eng_hw/ANSWERS.md

 ```
 SELECT ad_id, AVG(score) as avg_score from ad_scores group by ad_id ORDER BY avg_score DESC
 ```
 Can see that this gives a much different set with none of the spotify ads making the cut.
 Ad 1 is just outside the top 5 at number 6.  ad_id 20 only runs on Instagram but is the best ad there.
-This method probably favors the ads that only run on a few providers as the step down isn't as big between each ad.
+This method favors the ads that run on a few providers with lots of ads.
+The step down isn't as big between each ad when there are more options.
 Could change the algorithm to only award points for the top 5 ads on each provider in reverse order to alleviate this problem.